GoogleCloudPlatform/container-developer-workshop/labs/spring-boot/README.md

 This will be the base of the app going forward.

 In your IDE, click F1 and execute `Cloud Code: Run on Kubernetes` or click the Cloud Code extension link and select the same option
-* Choose context - point to the GKE cluster called `devcluster`
+* Choose context - point to the GKE cluster called `lab-cluster`
 * Choose Container Registry - select Brows Artifact Registry - select the `demo-app` folder
 * Within the Artifact Registry demo-app folder, use the default `.` as the image location